Skip to main content

 What We Believe

-People with haemophilia belong in the disability rights movement.
-The movement's tools — legal frameworks, political organising, collective identity — are ours to use.
+The movement's tools - legal frameworks, political organising, collective identity - are ours to use.

-The infected blood scandal was not a tragedy.
-It was a series of decisions made by people in authority who prioritised cost and convenience over the lives of people with haemophilia.
+It was a series of decisions made by people in authority who prioritised cost and convenience over lives.
 Those decisions were then covered up.

 People with haemophilia are rights-holders.
 Not patients to be managed.
 Not cases to be optimised.
-Rights-holders.

 Part II